Top 10 Things To Do In Hawaii

 Further reading: Top 10 Things To Do In Kauai.

-2. Heading Off To Mars in the Haleakala Crater
+2. Head To Mars in the Haleakala Crater

-Just as we’ve just seen with Kauai’s Waimea Canyon, the Haleakala Crater in Maui is something that you have to see with your own eyes as it is completely out of place in what is otherwise a tropical setting.
-The crown jewel of Haleakala National Park, so immense is the volcano that created East Maui, that it is roughly the size of Manhattan!
-Known as “the world’s largest dormant volcano”, Haleakala reaches a height of 10,023 ft (3,055m) and is responsible for much of the bizarre weather patterns on the island.
+Just as we’ve seen with Kauai’s Waimea Canyon, the Haleakala Crater in Maui is something you have to see with your own eyes as it is completely out of place in a tropical setting.
+The crown jewel of Haleakala National Park is the volcano that created East Maui, roughly the size of Manhattan!
+Known as “the world’s largest dormant volcano,” Haleakala reaches a height of 10,023 ft (3,055m) and is responsible for much of the bizarre weather patterns on the island.
 Its accessible summit is a magnet for early risers, space scientists, and ferocious winds, while its crater is a heaven for hikers.
 The best way to experience Haleakala is by hiking all or part of the Sliding Sands Trail.
 The challenging hike leads you down to the crater floor and offers a unique look at Haleakala’s magnificent red shades, unique flora, and bizarre cinder cones.

 Haleakala Volcano summit - Maui Hawaii

-Sliding Sands Hike - Haleakala Crater - Maui Hawaii - red shades
+Sliding Sands Hike - Haleakala Crater - Maui Hawaii 1

 Sliding Sands Hike - Haleakala Crater - Maui Hawaii - hikers